gnachman/iterm2-website/source/_includes/3.3/documentation-triggers.md

 #### Use interpolated strings for parameters

 Prior to version 3.3 of iTerm2, parameters could use backreferences like `\1` to refer to a capture group in the regular expression.
+This remains the default for triggers for backward compatibility.
 As of version 3.3, interpolated strings became the standard way to handle strings with embedded references.
+By enabling the **Use interpolated strings for parameters** settings you can use the more powerful interpolated string syntax for your triggers' parameters.
 See the <a href="documentation-scripting-fundamentals.html">Scripting Fundamentals</a> document for more details on interpolated strings.

 #### Example
 The <a href="https://github.com/mmastrac/iterm2-zmodem">iTerm2-zmodem</a> project demonstrates hooking up iTerm2 to zmodem upload and download.